Crypto

 Walk into any crypto meetup today, and you’ll hear the same kind of stories: teenagers selling NFTs, small developers turning side projects into full-time startups, and early adopters watching their wallets grow faster than they ever expected.
 Crypto hasn’t just introduced a new asset class; it has created a new kind of entrepreneur.
 The numbers tell the story.
-In 2024, the world counted around 172,000 crypto millionaires, nearly double the number from the year before.
-Bitcoin alone produced more than 85,000 of them.
-The entire market has swelled to $2.3 trillion, pulling in artists, coders, traders, and hobbyists from every corner of the world.
+By mid-2025, the number of crypto millionaires globally had climbed to 241,700 a 40% jump in just 12 months with Bitcoin millionaires alone rising 70% to 145,100.
+The global crypto market cap now hovers around $3 trillion.
+In Australia, the momentum is equally striking: the local market was valued at AUD 82.59 billion in 2025 and 17.7% of Australians reported owning at least one cryptocurrency, pulling in artists, coders, traders, and hobbyists from every corner of the world.

 What makes this moment different is how accessible it is.
 A teenager with a laptop can sell digital art.
 A small team can launch a Web3 tool and raise funding within months.
 People are making money through Bitcoin, Ethereum, NFTs, mining, staking, and more, often starting with small amounts.